microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-dataset-conferenceroomcalendar.md

 ## Definitions

-- Events are created in user's calendars or the default calendar of a Microsoft 365 group.
+- Events are created in users' calendars or the default calendar of a Microsoft 365 group.
 - The maximum number of attendees included in an event and the maximum number of recipients in an 'eventMessage' sent from a Microsoft Exchange Online mailbox is 500.

 ## Schema